 Our History

-Since its founding in 1958 The Doll League, Inc. has been an active civic and service organization ever Since its beginning in 1958 around the kitchen table of esteemed founder the late Ethel Sissle.
-Mrs. Sissle believed that a small group of dedicated women working together in a club devoted to service could positively impact the lives of children in New York City.
+Ever since its beginning in 1958, around the kitchen table of esteemed founder the late Ethel Sissle, The Doll League has been an active civic and service organization.
+Mrs. Sissle believed that even a small group of dedicated women working together in a club devoted to service could positively impact the lives of children in New York City and the metropolitan area.

 For years, The Doll League “adopted” the orphans of Graham House in New York City, awarding scholarships, sponsoring field trips and serving as role models for the girls.

-Our name was inspired by one of our earliest activities, distributing dolls at Christmas to children in orphanages and our annual Children’s Christmas Party, complete with toys, Santa, food and fun, remains a cherished activity.
+Our name was inspired by one of our earliest activities, distributing dolls at Christmas to children in orphanages, and our annual Children’s Christmas Party, featuring toys, Santa, food and fun, remains a cherished activity.

-From the installation of the club’s first elected officers by Congressman Adam Clayton Powell, Jr. to our ensuing decades of service and millions in scholarships to young women and financial grants to community organizations, The Doll League has grown and grown.
+From the installation of the club’s first elected officers by Congressman Adam Clayton Powell, Jr. to our ensuing decades of service, millions in scholarships to young women and financial grants to community organizations, The Doll League has continued to grow.

-In addition to the New York Metropoltan Chapter, the tax-exempt, non-profit group has a second chapter in Detroit, Michigan.
+In addition to the New York Metropolitan Chapter, our tax-exempt, non-profit group has a chapter in Detroit, Michigan, and in 2021 Congressman Kweisi Mfume installed the founding members of our Baltimore-Washington Chapter.

 Rep. Adam Clayton Powell Jr. installs founding members of The Doll League in 1958